 World Hepatitis Day, 28 July 2013

-WHO World Hepatitis Day is marked to increase the awareness and understanding of viral hepatitis and the diseases that it causes.
-It provides an opportunity to focus on specific actions such as:
+Every year on 28 July, WHO and partners mark World Hepatitis Day to increase the awareness and understanding of viral hepatitis and the diseases that it causes.

 - strengthening prevention, screening and control of viral hepatitis and its related diseases;

-- increasing hepatitis B vaccine coverage and integration into national immunization programmes; and
+- increasing hepatitis B vaccine coverage and integration of the vaccine into national immunization programmes;